pmichaillat/latex-math/README.md

 ## Software

-These commands were developed on a Mac with the MacTeX-2021 distribution, and they continue to work with the MacTeX-2023 distribution.
-Hopefully, they should also work on other machines and with other distributions.
+The commands were tested and validated on a Mac with the MacTeX-2023 distribution.
+While they should also work on other operating systems and with other LaTeX distributions, compatibility cannot be guaranteed.
+Users on Windows or Linux systems, or those using different LaTeX distributions, may need to make minor adjustments.
+Please report any compatibility issues or bugs you encounter to help improve cross-platform support.

 ## License